vgatherps/beautiful-jekyll/_posts/2020-03-17-discriminant.md

 The full code can be found [here](https://github.com/vgatherps/discriminant)

 ### Benchmarks preview
-Since everybody loves benchmarks, here's a preview of the final results (in cycles):
+Since everybody loves benchmarks, here's a preview of the final results (in cycles per message parse):

 |Test|Cached|Uncached|
 |----|------|--------|